Qaidi Band

-The film released on 25 August 2017.
+The film was released on 25 August 2017.

 Plot

-The film opens in a jail of India where in the male ward, a bunch of under-trail prisoners are trying to catch a mouse, which ends up becoming a betting game for all the other prisoners.
-Sanji the under-trail prisoner who successfully catches the mouse takes his share and leaves.
-Meanwhile, in the girls ward, Bindu an under-trail prisoner is illegally earning money by providing her fellow prisoners with eyebrow cutting and manicure services.
+The film opens in a jail in India where in the male ward, a bunch of under-trail prisoners are trying to catch a mouse, which ends up becoming a betting game for all the other prisoners.
+Sanju the under-trail prisoner who successfully catches the mouse takes his share and leaves.
+Meanwhile, in the girls' ward, Bindu an under-trail prisoner is illegally earning money by providing her fellow prisoners with eyebrow-cutting and manicure services.
 A senior prisoner refuses to pay her and Bindu angrily steals money from her and runs.
 The other girls chase her and thrash her brutally for her antics.

 All the prisoners are called by the jailer SP Dhulia who announces that for the first time on the occasion of Independence Day of India, a male-female joint musical band of under-trail prisoners will be created to participate in the Independence Day function.
 He also announced that the band will be rewarded with grace points, which will help them to get their jail sentences cleared at the earliest.
 Subsequently, auditions happen and Sanju and Bindu are selected for the band along with Maskeen Singh, Ogu, Rufi, Tatyana and Sange.
-The group bonds quickly and decide to give their best to get their jail charges cleared as soon as possible, as per the promise of Dhulia.
+The group bonds quickly and decides to give their best to get their jail charges cleared as soon as possible, as per the promise of Dhulia.
 They also reveal their reasons for being imprisoned.
-Sanju has been framed by the husband of a woman whom he had given lift on a rainy night to reach home, of trying to molest her.
-Bindu was accused of trying to kidnap her niece by her brother-in-law who actually was indulging in violence with his wife and daughter.
-Rufi reveals that after his wedding, he purchased a car which got stolen.
-After a few days, he discovered that the bomb blast in his city was triggered from his car.
+Sanju has been framed by the husband of a woman whom he had given a lift on a rainy night to reach home, for trying to molest her.
+Bindu was accused of trying to kidnap her niece by her brother-in-law who was actually indulging in violence with his wife and daughter.
+Rufi reveals that after his wedding, he purchased a car which was stolen.
+After a few days, he discovered that the bomb blast in his city was triggered by his car.
 Since he hadn't registered a missing complaint of his car, he is framed for being a part of a terrorist group.
 Ogu is imprisoned for trying to procure drugs in Goa.